Learning complex dependency structure of gene regulatory networks from high dimensional micro-array data with Gaussian Bayesian networks: Abstract

 \section{Abstract}

-\textbf{Background} Reconstruction of Gene Regulatory Networks (GRNs) of gene expression data with Probabilistic Graphical Models (PGMs) is an open problem.
+Reconstruction of Gene Regulatory Networks (GRNs) of gene expression data with Probabilistic Network Models (PNMs) is an open problem.
 Gene expression datasets consist of thousand of genes with relatively small samplesizes (i.e. are large-$p$-small-$n$).
 Moreover, dependencies of various orders co-exist in the datasets.
 On the one hand Transcription Factor encoding genes (TFs) act like hubs and regulate target genes, on the other hand target genes show local dependencies.
-In the field of Undirected Graphical Models (UGMs) -- a subclass of PGMs-- The Glasso algorithm has been proposed to deal with high dimensional micro-array datasets forcing sparsity.
-To overcome the problem of complex interaction structure modifications of the default Glasso algorithm are developed that integrate beforehand expected dependency structure in UGMs.
+In the field of Undirected Network Models (UNMs) -- a subclass of PNMs-- The Glasso algorithm has been proposed to deal with high dimensional micro-array datasets forcing sparsity.
+To overcome the problem of complex interaction structure modifications of the default Glasso algorithm are developed that integrate beforehand expected dependency structure in UNMs.
 In this work we advocate the use of a simple score-based Hill Climbing algorithm (HC) that learns Gaussian Bayesian Networks (BNs) leaning on Directed Acyclic Graphs (DAGs).
-We compare HC with Glasso and its modifications in the UGM framework on their capability to reconstruct GRNs from micro array data belonging to the Escherichia Coli genome.
-We benefit from the analytical properties of the Joint Probability Density (JPD) function on which both directed and undirected PGMs build to convert DAGs to UGMs.\\ \textbf{Results} We conclude that the BN approach supported by the HC algorithm finds consistently more true interactions (TPs) and allocates more hubs (in the form of TFs) than Glasso and modifications in sparse networks.
-In sparse networks Glasso needs about twice more edges to find the same amount of TPs.
-The combination of an accurate topology and accurate parameter estimation (weight of edges) gives rise to high log-likelihood values for HC in comparison with Glasso and modifications. \\ \textbf{Conclusions} Dependencies in complex data are learned best by the HC algorithm, presenting them most accurately and efficiently, simultaneously modelling strong local and weaker but significant global connections coexisting in the gene expression dataset.
+We compare HC with Glasso and its modifications in the UNM framework on their capability to reconstruct GRNs from micro-array data belonging to the Escherichia Coli genome.
+We benefit from the analytical properties of the Joint Probability Density (JPD) function on which both directed and undirected PNMs build to convert DAGs to UNMs.
+We conclude that dependencies in complex data are learned best by the HC algorithm, presenting them most accurately and efficiently, simultaneously modelling strong local and weaker but significant global connections coexisting in the gene expression dataset.
 The HC algorithm adapts intrinsically to the complex dependency structure of the dataset, without forcing a specific structure in advance.